Skip to content

 Procedure:

-1. Gather results from all prior steps.
-For skipped/failed steps, the result will be None or contain {"skipped": true} — handle gracefully.
+1. Read each prior step from step_results.<step_id>: sign-in, yesterday-close, calendar-today, task-briefing, contract-check, blindspot-scan.
+For skipped/failed steps the entry will be None or {"skipped": true} — handle gracefully.

 3. Present the briefing and offer follow-ups.